grinya007/pm/README.md

 Package monitoring
 ==================

-A simple web application that allows to watch what happens to the packages in the system in a real time.
+A simple web application that allows to watch what's happening to the packages in the system in a real time.
 Whether the package is installed or removed it will be shown on the dashboard.

 ![Screen Shot](public/screenshot.png)